Doris Stevens: Later career

 Stevens parted ways with the NWP in 1947 and turned instead to activity in the Lucy Stone League, a women’s rights organization based on Lucy Stone's retention of her maiden name after marriage.
 After World War II ended, the organization was revived in 1950 because the rights women had seen surge during the war were reverting to their pre-war state.
 Stevens was one of the reorganizers along with Freda Kirchwey, Frances Perkins and others.
 Stevens had long been a proponent of a woman retaining her own name and did not take her husband's name in either of her marriages.
 She had remarried to Jonathan Mitchell on August 31, 1935, in Portland, Maine.
 Mitchell was a reporter for The New Republic during the Roosevelt years and later for the National Review, and was an anti-communist.
 He took part in the McCarthy hearings and Stevens, after her marriage to him, moved politically to the right, from her previously socialist leanings.

 From 1951 to 1963, Stevens served as vice-president of the Lucy Stone League, though she struggled with maintaining militancy.
 In her last years, Stevens supported the establishment of feminist studies as a legitimate field of academic inquiry in American universities and tried to establish a Lucy Stone Chair of Feminism at Radcliffe College.

 Stevens died on March 22, 1963, in New York City, two weeks after having a stroke.

 Legacy

 In 1986, Princeton University established an endowed chair in women’s studies through the Doris Stevens Foundation.

 In 2004, the film Iron Jawed Angels was made about the early days of the suffrage movement.
 Doris Stevens was portrayed by Laura Fraser.

-Shaina Taub began developing the show Suffs in the early 2010s, after she read Jailed for Freedom by Doris Stevens.
+Shaina Taub began developing the musical Suffs in the early 2010s, after she read Jailed for Freedom by Doris Stevens.
+Stevens and her first husband serve as supporting characters in the show.